|

 Doon Well is undoubtedly the most frequented and famous holy well in County Donegal although its Christian origins are probably fairly recent.
 Two large vigils are held here, one on New Year's Eve and the other on May Eve, the dates of which give a very strong indication on the weel's pagan origin.

-Directly behind the well there is a gravelled path which after 220 metres will take you to a mass rock.
+Directly behind the well there is a graveled path which after 220 metres will take you to a mass rock.
 These mass rocks were constructed during the Penal Laws era (1695- 1741) in secluded areas so that the Catholic population could carry on attending mass.
 The penal laws, as their name suggests were draconian measures formulated by the British Government and imposed on the Irish people, the oblective being to smother the Irish way of life and religion and to turn Ireland into a British state.
 One of these laws forced Catholic churches to close and worship was forbidden.

 Also in the vicinity and past the Termon Church, Ethne's Well can be found.
 Ethne’s Well is named after Colrncille’s mother and taking into account the fact that Daire Ethne (oak grove of Ethne the former name for Kilmacrennan) was also strongly associated with her, points strongly to the fact that she did a lot to help establish Christianity in this area.